maxchampoux/iBanFirst-API-Company-Creation/GetStarted.md

  [`POST /companies/-{id}/certificateIncorporation`](/services/companies.md#post_companiesCertificateIncorporation)

-You have you certificate of Incorporation, that's great!
+You have your certificate of Incorporation, that's great!
 It means that you company now exist and that you can enjoy you account after a quick verification from our side.

 #### 6. Release the deposit and enjoy your iBanFirst account  ####